Mihail Ghecev

-Mihail Ghecev (born 5 November 1997) is a Moldovan footballer who plays as a midfielder for Mynai.
+Mihail Ghecev (born 5 November 1997) is a Moldovan footballer who plays as a midfielder, most recently for Moldovan Super Liga club Sheriff Tiraspol.

 Career

 Ghecev made his professional debut for Sfântul Gheorghe in the Moldovan National Division on 9 July 2017, with the match against Dacia Chișinău finishing as a 0–1 loss.

 In January 2023 he moved to Mynai.

 International

 He made his Moldova national football team debut on 10 September 2019 in a Euro 2020 qualifier against Turkey.
 He substituted Artur Ioniță in the 81st minute.